Create your free online surveys with SurveyMonkey , the world’s leading questionnaire tool.

 A RiverFirst Signature Park

-The Water Works site is located on the Mississippi River above its only true waterfall – St. Anthony Falls.
+Water Works is a Minneapolis Park & Recreation Board-owned site located on the Mississippi River above its only true waterfall – St. Anthony Falls.
 This powerful natural force is where Minneapolis was established and, for over a century, the milling industry flourished.
 It is also situated on the edge of downtown Minneapolis within both a growing mixed-use neighborhood and the St. Anthony Falls Heritage District.

 Part of the future park will be incorporated into Central Mississippi Riverfront Regional Park, which is already rich in natural features rare in such an urban setting.
 The Regional Park draws 1.6 million visitors a year to experience the waterfall and explore built features such as the elegant Stone Arch Bridge, Mill Ruins Park, the Mill City Museum and Lock and Dam.